Debiasing and $t$-tests for synthetic control inference on average causal effects: Theoretical properties with stationary data

 The test statistic $\TT_K$ and its limiting distribution depend on $K$.
-Choosing $K$ seems unavoidable; it is inherent to the cross-fitting procedure required for bias-correction.
-To shed some light on the choice of $K$, it is useful to analyze the expected length of the confidence interval \eqref{eq:ci} as a function of $K$.
-For instance, when $T_0< T_1$ as in our empirical application, our theoretical results imply that $\sqrt{T_{0}}|CI_{K}(1-\alpha)|\overset{d}\rightarrow \zeta_{K-1}$ with
+Choosing $K$ seems unavoidable; it is inherent to the cross-fitting procedure required for bias correction.
+The choice of $K$ is subject to a trade-off between the expected length of the confidence intervals and their finite sample coverage properties.